maxdog988/openbmc/meta-evb/meta-evb-nuvoton/meta-evb-npcm845/README.md

 ### Linux test

 **TMP100 sensor**
-- The following example in EVB debug console is to detect TMP100.
+- The following example in the EVB debug console is to detect TMP100.
 ```
 i2cdetect -y -q 6
 ```
-- Or one can use the linux dts and driver configurations below.
+- Or one can use the Linux dts and driver configurations below.
 > _Edit nuvoton-npcm845-evb.dts_
 ```
   &i2c6 {